Top Things to Do in Bikaner, Rajasthan

 4. Bikaner Cuisine - Sweets & Snacks

-There are few top eateries & restaurants for a good tasty Rajasthani Thali meal.
-Famous for the Bikaneri Bhujia this town is otherwise the official sweets & snacks capital of Rajasthan.
+There are a few top eateries & restaurants for a good, tasty Rajasthani Thali meal.
+Famous for the Bikaneri Bhujia, this town is otherwise the official sweets & snacks capital of Rajasthan.
 The tangy Kachori & Samosa chaats, Ghate Ki Sabzi, Pakore, Alu Bhujia, Namkeen, Sev, Spicy Papads, will leave your taste buds wanting more.
-Mostly made from butter, dried corn and lentils the cuisine is spicy compared to surrounding regions.
-So, a newcomer or Bikano may want to inform them in advance to add lesser spice.
+Mostly made from butter, dried corn, and lentils, the cuisine is spicy compared to the surrounding regions.
+So, a newcomer or Bikano may want to inform them in advance to add less spice.

-A top brand in India for Bhujia & Namkeen – Haldirams has originated from Bikaner with the manufacturing unit in Ganga nagar, Bikaner.
-This is not a tourist destination but request an employee to see the massive prodoction unit and how the Bhujia is manufactured.
+A top brand in India for Bhujia & Namkeen – Haldirams has originated from Bikaner with the manufacturing unit in Ganganagar, Bikaner.
+This is not a tourist destination, but request an employee to see the massive production unit and how the Bhujia is manufactured.

 If not, then go to Giridhari Lal on KEM road or the Haldiram Bhujiawala Store.
 If you have a sweet tooth, head over to Sankhala on Station Road or Chhotu Motu Joshi Sweet Shop.
 You will be spoilt for varity of sweet dishes including Kesar / Pista Kulfi, Camel Milk Tea, Rasgulla, and many more.